Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 Both options are possible.
 Depending on the business model and existing internal resources, support can range from a Canadian address and records-governance solution to a broader package including outsourced compliance officer support and related regulatory services.

-8. Does RPAA need to be considered as well?
+8. Does RPAA also need to be considered for a Canadian MSB?

 Possibly.
 If the business also falls within the scope of Canadian payment services regulation, a separate RPAA assessment may be required in addition to the FINTRAC MSB framework.